pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 can be applied to any 3D digital model of a humerus, femur or tibia bone represented as a triangular mesh in a Wavefront OBJ file format.

-The CSG Toolkit requires the 'io', 'statistical' and 'geometry' packages to be installed.
-Reading the .obj mesh files is performed with the readObj.oct file, which may be used directly as a binary.
-In case this is not possible (due to different version of GNU Octave installed or else), the user may directly recompile it from source with the following command
+The CSG Toolkit requires the 'io >= 2.4.12', 'statistical >= 1.4.1' and 'matgeom-1.2.2'
+packages to be installed.
+Reading the .obj mesh files is performed with the readObj.oct file, which should be compiled before its use (the .oct binary is provided for reference purposes) This can be compiled from the source file 'readObj.cc' from within GNU Octave environment by issuing the following command

      mkoctfile readObj.cc